Anestis-K/Favourite-courses/README.md

 <p>Phase 2 [ Insert Into Table Values ]<br>
 Importing in the table FavouriteCourses the necessary values <br>
-such as ( 1, 'Excel / VBA', 'University of Davis', 3, Specialization</p>
+such as ( 1, 'Excel / VBA', 'University of Davis', 3, Specialization). </p>

 <p>Phase 3 </p>
 Executing some queries